xTachyon/fiirust2022/labs/l6/readme.md

 ```

 ## P2
-Go back to P1 and implement a command line interface that can support the following args:
+Go back to P1 and implement a command line interface that supports the following args:
 - file: the name of the file to print the result to.
 If empty, print to stdout
 - print_max: the maximum number of entries to print at the end.
 If empty, print all of them